smcpeak/factorio-bulldozer-equipment/test-plan.md

 * Power source in the player's grid.
 * 1000 wood, 500 stone, and 500 coal in player's inventory.

+My save: bulldozer_test_1k_wood_etc

+Check that the shortcut button has a yellow background.

 Add BE to the grid.

 Check that items are converted.

-In settings, disable the mod for the player.
+In player settings, disable the mod for the player.

 Check that no items are converted.

+Check that the shortcut button now has a gray background.

+Click the shortcut button.

+Check that items are being converted.

+Check that the shortcut button has a yellow background again.

 Vehicle landfill creation